Choosing a Refinancing Option

-Are you planning to fatten up your home equity faster, and pay off your mortgage loan sooner?
-You should consider refinancing to a short-term loan, like a 15-year mortgage.
-Your payments will likely be higher than with the longer term loan, but the pay-off is: you will pay quite a bit less interest and can build up equity quicker.
-But, you could be able to make the change without much increase in your monthly payment if your longer term mortgage loan was closed a while back, and the remaining balance is small.
-You could even pay less!
-To help you determine your options and the many benefits in refinancing, please contact us at (707) 252-2700.
+Are you wanting to fatten your home equity faster, and get your mortgage paid off more quickly?
+In that case, you want to look into refinancing to a short term mortgage - such as a fifteen-year loan.
+The monthly payments will probably be more than with your longer term mortgage, but the pay-off is: you will pay quite a bit less interest and can build up equity quicker.
+On the other hand, if your existing longer term loan has a small remaining balance, and was closed a number of years ago, you may even be able to make the change without paying more each month.
+To help you understand your options and the numerous benefits of refinancing, please contact us at (707) 252-2700.
 We are here for you.